emilyjennings/Quote_Guesser/README.md

 blog:
 I discovered my ruby version wasn't up to date so found these isntructions: http://codingpad.maryspad.com/2017/04/29/update-mac-os-x-to-the-current-version-of-ruby/
 I set up the CLI file and a class to match what the interface will do with the user by watching the walkthrough video closely.
 I am doing this on my own atom editor instead of the IDE.
-I initialized git and made my first commit, remembering to commit every so often and psuh to my github account.
+I initialized git and made my first commit, remembering to commit every so often and push to my github account.

 I made the shell of the program in the class QuoteGuesser::CLI to include a call method that gets the whole interface started and asks the user to guess who said the quote given, and if they are wrong, the option to keep trying to guess.
 They can also see a bio of the authors.